Christian-DAntonio/ChristiansBookStoreW23/README.txt

  I finally figured out why they wont appear on the Github repository.
 I didn't change the location of the projects.
 I'm going to delet the 3 I just made after this commit and put them in the actaul project.
  4:24
  I made all of the projects AGAIN.
 Please let them appear on the Github repository, I actually changed where they would appear in too.
+ 4:25
+ AT LONG LAST THE PROJECTS ACTUALLY APPEARED ON THE GITHUB REPOSITORY!!!!!!!!!!!!!!!!!!!!!
+ 4:34
+ I'm just starting to redo the 3 project related coding things, and I'm hoping my website will finally come together.